 Overview of the guide

-- Unemployment benefits
+- Unemployment benefits for new graduates

-- How to claim your unemployment benefits
+- How to receive unemployment benefits

-- Unemployment benefit rates for 2018
+- Unemployment benefit rates for new graduates in 2018

-- New residency requirement in 2019
+- New residence requirement applicable from 2019

 - Useful links